 In the last step, we need to evaluate how good the network will perform on real-world data.
 This is why we split our dataset into a training dataset and a test dataset before training the network.

 To get a reasonable evaluation, the network needs to perform the genre classification task on data it never has seen before, which in this case will be our test dataset.
-This is truly an exciting moment because only now we will get an idea of how good (or maybe bad) our network actually performs.
+This is truly an exciting moment because now we get an idea of how good (or maybe bad) our network actually performs.

 Regarding our example of genre classification, recent research has shown that the accuracy of a CNN architecture (82%) can surpass human accuracy (70%), which is quite impressive.
 Depending on the specific task, accuracy can be even higher.

 On the plus side: everything we can differentiate with our human ears in music, a machine might distinguish as well.
-It’s then just a matter of the quality of the initial data.
+It’s just a matter of the quality of the initial data.